 - Add 16 ounces of Cool Whip to the mixing bowl.
 Stir.

 - Add 4 single serving vanilla pudding packs to the mixing bowl.
 Stir until Snickers, apples, Cool Whip and pudding are combined.

 - Cover and chill until ready to serve.
+Use within one day.

 Nutrition information is estimated.
 Changes to the recipe and use of different brands may cause changes to the nutritional information to vary slightly from the ones provided here.